martin-sicho/8add-chemspace-denovo/crem/README.md

 ## CReM-dock

-Directory cremdock contains files relevant to the de novo generation using CReM and molecular docking
+Directory cremdock contains files relevant to the de novo generation using CReM and molecular docking.
+A specific README file is inside.